joaovictorlopes1998/joaovictorlopes1998/README.md

 - 👋 Hi, I’m João Victor Lopes!
 - 👀 I’m interested in projects and data science as general with focus on data analyzes, manipulation and visualization.
 - 🌱 I’m currently learning how to code and integrate Python and SQL to improve my data analyzes.
-- 💞️ Currently working at Modern Logistics.
+- 💞️ Currently working at Modern Logistics as Pl Project Analyst.
 - 📫 Find me on joaovictorlopesg@hotmail.com and LinkedIn: https://www.linkedin.com/in/joaovictorlopes1998/

 <!---